 - Qualification: Licensed or certified in a non-mental health profession, who use group techniques or who work regularly with groups in the pursuit of their profession.

 Section 2.
 Termination and Reinstatement of Membership

 A. Membership will automatically terminate when dues are in arrears for six (6) months, at the request of the Executive Committee for cause, or as defined in this section.
-Cause is hereby defined as illegal conduct or conduct which violates the member’s professional organization’s Code of Ethics.
+Cause is hereby defined as the Society receiving notice that a member’s license or certification has been revoked or suspended.

 C. Automatic suspension/termination of membership:

 - When the Society has received notice that a member’s license or certification to practice has been revoked; or upon notice that a member has been convicted of a felony, membership will automatically terminate.

 - When the Society has received notice that a member’s license or certification has been suspended, membership in the Society will automatically be suspended for the same period.

 - No appeal exists for suspension/termination under this section.